With Yasiin Bey and Talib Kweli’s new Black Star album finally being released on May 3, here’s a timeline of the duo’s

-As you might’ve heard, Black Star, the rap duo made up of lyrical heavyweights Yasiin Bey and Talib Kweli, is returning with a new album, produced by Madlib.
-Considering that it’s been more than 20 years since the group’s first and only album, Mos Def & Talib Kweli Are Black Star, was released, it’s fitting that the group is coming back now.
+As you might’ve heard, Black Star, the rap duo made up of lyrical heavyweights Yasiin Bey and Talib Kweli, is finally releasing their highly-anticipated sophomore album, No Fear of Time.
+Considering that it’s almost been 24 years since the group’s first album, Mos Def & Talib Kweli Are Black Star, was released, it’s fitting that the group is making its return.

 Granted, we’ve heard this a handful of times.
 Throughout the duo’s career there’s been talk of a new album only for it to never come to fruition.
 And although the duo continues to perform together, the idea of a new Black Star project hasn’t seemed like a reality — until now.